charlyjose/docker-mysql-56-slim/readme.md

 Modified MySQL configuration to use less memory, which may be beneficial in situations where peak performance is not important.

-The customizations applied in a Dockerfile:
+The customizations applied in the Dockerfile:
 ```
 FROM mysql:5.6